NVIDIA RTX 30 series and the NVIDIA RTX 40 series graphics cards are rare devices that utilize the PCIe 4.0 protocol.

 GamersNexus.net has done a comprehensive study on the impact of using an NVIDIA RTX 30 graphics card, the RTX 3080, on PCIe 4.0 and 3.0 slots by testing various games.

 I recommend having a look at the entire video here:

-Take for instance GTA V. The difference PCIe 4.0 and 3.0 makes in the average frame rates is of only 2 frames!
+For instance, GTA V. The difference PCIe 4.0 and 3.0 makes in the average frame rates is only two frames!
 Which is quite negligible.

 Source: Gamers Nexus

 So Will RTX 30 and 40 Work in PCIe 3.0?

 So this brings us back to our original question, “will RTX 30 and 40 work in PCIe 3.0 slots?”